kulics/koral/Compare.md

 let mut movieCount = 0;
 let mut songCount = 0;

-for item in library do {
+library foreach item do {
-    if Movie in item then {
+    if item is Movie then {
         movieCount += 1
-    } else if Song in item do {
+    } else if item is Song do {
         songCount += 1
     }
 }